Set Telephone Line Compatibility for Interference and VoIP Systems

 Brother does not recommend the use of a VoIP line.
 VoIP limitations in general can cause some functions of the fax machine not to work correctly.

-Press All Settings > Initial Setup > Compatibility.
+Press Menu and then select Initial Setup > Compatibility.

 Option Description High Select High to set the modem speed at 33600 bps.
 Normal Select Normal to set the modem speed at 14400 bps.
 Basic(for VoIP) Select Basic(for VoIP) to reduce the modem speed to 9600 bps and turn off Error Correction Mode (ECM).
 Unless interference is a recurring problem on your telephone line, you may prefer to use it only when needed.